amywinkler/courseler/README.md

 **Mentor TA:** _Put your mentor TA's name and email here once you're assigned one!_

 ## Project Requirements
-_This portion of the README is due March 8th (see the project handout)!_

 ![friends](http://i.imgur.com/NH3osox.png)
 ### Overview:
 We are going to make a web application to help students navigate the stressful and tumultuous series of days that is known as “shopping period”.
 We are going to allow students to add courses to an easy to use mobile-responsive calendar.
 We will also suggest courses to fill empty time slots.